kmkarti/html5/assets/images/temp1/readme.md

+﻿These images are used in Project 9 html file:

-﻿people.svg - People by Castor & Pollux from The Noun Project camera.svg - Camera by Edward Boatman from The Noun Project project.svg - Project by Kevin Laity from The Noun Project quote.svg - Quote by irene hoffman from The Noun Project
+people.svg - People by Castor & Pollux from The Noun Project camera.svg - Camera by Edward Boatman from The Noun Project project.svg - Project by Kevin Laity from The Noun Project quote.svg - Quote by irene hoffman from The Noun Project